CNU MIDWEST BOARD OF DIRECTORS

 MK is a specialist in complex, collaborative, multi-year design + built environment and master planning projects, MK manages a $120mm+ portfolio of unique real estate development projects across Kentucky and Ohio.
 She's your champion of team dynamics, relationship building, and strategic results from concept to completion.
 Her portfolio includes creative, challenging projects like boutique hotels, museums, distilleries, restaurants, bars, immersive retail, corporate visitor centers, residential (multi and single-family), public space placemaking, and traditional commercial.
 A highly skilled manager and driven leader of collaborative teams, MK believes in building strong communities through creating shared visions, engaging diverse voices, and enhancing unique character through creative placemaking.

 Jeffery Tompkins is an award-winning urban planning student with a background in public policy and design.
 Hailing from northwest Indiana, Jeffery has been fascinated with architecture and urban structures since he was young — this passion for design has fomented into the creation of indyimby.com, a renewed website detailing issues surrounding urbanity in central Indiana.
 In his spare time, he is a constant reader, bicyclist, and avid baseball fan.
 Jeffery has been featured in the Indianapolis Star, the Indianapolis Business Journal, and Indianapolis Monthly.

 Jeffery serves as the Student Representative for CNU Midwest and is a student at Ball State University in Muncie Indiana.

 At Urban Fast Forward he is an urban development and policy consultant with a focus on revitalizing and enriching city centers and neighborhoods.
-In 2010, he was a key part of the team that developed, implemented and regulated the first Cincinnati-area form-based code in Bellevue, KY.
+In 2010, he was a key part of the team that developed, implemented, and administered the first Cincinnati-area form-based code in Bellevue, KY.